The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Evaluation

 \subsubsection{Impact of \sysname in real-world enviroments}

-We conduct \sysname attacks in the real world, capturing videos and inputting each frame into models for prediction.
-We then analyze how real-world factors such as distance, angle, UV lamp power, and car speed affect the success rate of the attack.

-\textbf{Impact of distance and angle.} To investigate the impact of distance and angle on ASRs, we place traffic signs at various locations and record around 3000 frames of video with a dashcam.
-The setup includes a traffic sign of size $\SI{60}{\centi\meter} \times \SI{60}{\centi\meter}$, a UV lamp positioned 2 meters away, ambient brightness of approximately 200 lux, and a fluorescent perturbation radius of $\SI{14}{\centi\meter}$.
-The distance between the camera and the traffic sign ranges from $\SI{0}{\meter}$ to $\SI{20}{\meter}$, and angles follow the perspective described in Appendix \ref{eot_appendix}.
+\textbf{Impact of distance \& angle.} We place traffic signs at various locations and record around 3000 frames of video with a dashcam.
+The setup includes a traffic sign of size $\SI{60}{\centi\meter} \times \SI{60}{\centi\meter}$, ambient brightness of approximately 200 lux, and a fluorescent perturbation radius of $\SI{14}{\centi\meter}$.
+The distance between the camera and the traffic sign ranges from $\SI{0}{\meter}$ to $\SI{20}{\meter}$, and angles follow the perspective described in \autoref{eot_appendix}.
 As shown in \autoref{angle}, CNN models achieve an ASR of over $91\%$ across all distances, although ASR decreases with distance and is less affected by angle variations.
 In contrast, Inception v3 experiences a significant drop in ASR, achieving only $70\%$ or $77\%$ at the furthest distances, indicating higher sensitivity to angle changes at greater distances.
 Overall, while increasing distance reduces ASR for all models, angle variations have less impact except at extreme angles ($60^\circ$ or $-30^\circ$).
+Additional results on other models can be found in Appendix \autoref{angle_2}.

-\textbf{Impact of the UV lamp power.} To examine the effect of UV lamp power on ASRs, we test three types of UV lamps: 40 Watts (W), 60W, and three levels of 80W, 100W, and 120W.
-The UV lamps are positioned 2 meters away from a traffic sign measuring $\SI{60}{\centi\meter} \times \SI{60}{\centi\meter}$, with a fluorescent perturbation radius of $\SI{14}{\centi\meter}$.
+\textbf{Impact of UV lamp power.} To examine the effect of UV lamp power on ASRs, we test three types of UV lamps: 40 Watts (W), 60W, and three levels of 80W, 100W, and 120W.
 As shown in \autoref{power}, VGG13 shows the greatest sensitivity to changes in UV lamp power.
 When using a 40W UV lamp, Inception v3 achieves the lowest ASR of $77\%$.
 In contrast, with a 120W UV lamp, all models achieve ASR above $97\%$.
 Overall, the ASR increases with UV lamp power because higher power results in a brighter fluorescent effect, leading to stronger interference with the models. \looseness=-1